RSE-Sheffield/old_team_site_nikola/README.md

 ## For site admins

-To publish a post, accept the PR and do
+To publish a post, accept the PR then from the `site` directory you can run a single command to:

+* commit a rendered version of the site to the `master` branch then
+* push this to the `origin` (_not_ `upstream`) branch on GitHub

+this command being:

 ```bash
 nikola github_deploy
 ```